d-krupke/cpsat-primer/README.md

 This command will also update an existing installation of OR-Tools.
 As this tool is in active development, it is recommended to update it frequently.
-We actually encountered wrong behavior, i.e., bugs, in earlier versions that then have been fixed by updates (this was on some more advanced features, don't worry about correctness with basic usage).
+We actually encountered wrong behavior, i.e., bugs, in earlier versions that then have been fixed by updates (this was on some more advanced features, do not worry about correctness with basic usage).

 I personally like to use [Jupyter Notebooks](https://jupyter.org/) for